Slowing fashion down by consigning

-- Don’t waste your time by going thru items that are labeled more than one size up of your size or are not your style or color palette.
+- Save time when thrifting or browsing a conseignment store by not going thru items that are labeled more than one size up of your size or are not your style or color palette.

 - Inspect the item for flaws and assess whether the item is in a condition that the price is ok.
 For instance, when you still have to bring it to a tailor to shorten the hem, dye or bring it always to the dry cleaner, when it gets dirty, add these costs in your mind.
 As a rule of thumb, dry cleaning is between $10 to $15, hemming is about $20, dying is about $5, but may not turn out as you like.
 Always wash your consigned items before wearing them.

 - Befriend a sales person and tell her what you are looking for and give her your phone number.
 She will call you when something comes in that you are looking for or she thinks you may like.

 - Browse often.
 Tuesdays or two days after a holiday are best, as people tend to clean their closets when they have time and stores need a day or so to inventarize the brought in items.

 This beautiful coat is a consignment store find for $52.
 I like the sleek elegant cut that seems somehow in contrast to the floral pattern.
 The pattern is quite large so it does not look sweet or romantic.
 On the contrary, the relatively large flowers even give the coat some edge.
 And as you know I like edgy.

 Pro tip: Classic items and basics are the easist consignment finds to integrate into your existing wardrobe.

 Do you thrift?
 What were your recent finds?
 What are you looking for when you shop a thrift store?